Corporate card procedure

-- Review and sign the Conditions of use form (DoE employees only).
+- Review and approve the Conditions of use form (DoE employees only).
 This includes:

 - verifying the business needs assessment where the applicant is applying for non–standard limits (as defined on the form)

-- signing the form as approval for the issue of the card.
+- approving the form as approval for the issue of the card.

 - process applications for corporate cards and send the relevant information to the bank.
 Where an application is incomplete, mark the application as incomplete and advise the applicant of what is required to complete the application.

 - seek CFO endorsement where higher than standard limits are requested.

 1. Using a corporate card

 - use the corporate card to purchase low value items for official purposes only and in the public interest, in line with the Appropriate and ethical use of public resources policy